What is stellar magnitude?

 In other words, although Spica’s magnitude is slightly variable, its magnitude almost exactly equals 1.

-However, the 0-magnitude star Vega (m = 0.00) is actually one magnitude brighter than Spica (m = 1.00), and the star Sirius with a negative magnitude (m = -1.44) is nearly two and one-half magnitudes brighter than Spica.
+And the star Sirius with a negative magnitude (m = -1.44) is nearly 2 1/2 magnitudes brighter than Spica.

 Extending the magnitude scale

-Nowadays, the magnitude system includes not just stars but also the sun, moon, planets, asteroids and comets within the solar system, and star clusters and galaxies that reside outside the solar system.
-Astronomers even list the magnitudes of man-made satellites circling our planet.
+Nowadays, the magnitude system includes not just stars but also the moon, planets, asteroids and comets within the solar system.
+As well as, star clusters and galaxies that reside outside the solar system.
+Astronomers even list the magnitudes of human-made satellites circling our planet.